Howdy, thanks for checking out my review of 700 Profit Club!

 So the bozos behind the 700 Profit Club (7PC) want you to believe lol.

-You must pay a ludicrous hosting fee just for the privilege of promoting your new money making website.
-Except, your website won’t generate one single dollar because it doesn’t work.
+You must pay a ludicrous hosting fee (via the creator’s affiliate link) just for the privilege of promoting your new site.

-The real truth is that the site costs peanuts to create and the scammers are raking in the cash from ripping off peeps like you.
+The truth is that the site costs peanuts to create and the scammers are raking in the cash from ripping off others.